MeninaChimp/redis-adapter/README.md

 	}
 ```

-more implements for LB will provide soon.
+more implements for LB will provide soon, and you can also extend implemention for LB by youself. like extend the implemention for serializer.